Vincelee78/TGC14-Project-1/README.md

 To create an interactive map guide for tourists in Singapore.

 ## Summary/User objectives:
-To allow tourists to locate nearby hotels, eateries, hawkers, attractions from their current location and display real time taxi availability to locate nearby taxis.
+The project is aimed at tourists in Singapore aged from 12 to 79 years old to locate nearby hotels, eateries, hawkers, attractions from their current location and display real time taxi availability to locate nearby taxis.

 ## My goal/motivation for creating this project:
 To provide tourists an one stop map guide for locations around Singapore.